 When your loved one has been injured or killed in a truck accident in South Carolina, it can be difficult at first to see how a driver’s employment circumstances contributed to the accident.
 After all, the driver was the one operating the vehicle, the driver was the one that made the decision, and the driver may even have been the one that caused the accident.
 However, the circumstances of the accident are important.
 If a trucking company uses bad business practices, their employees are placed in a position that endangers others on the road.
 Younger, newer drivers will be trained in this unsafe manner, which could contribute to more accidents because they simply do not know any better.
 When that happens, the company must be held accountable.

-If you or someone you know has been injured in a commercial truck accident, the experienced and compassionate South Carolina truck accident attorneys at McGowan, Hood & Felder, LLC, can help get you the compensation you deserve.
+If you or someone you know has been injured in a commercial truck accident, the experienced and compassionate South Carolina truck accident attorneys at McGowan, Hood, Felder & Phillips, LLC, can help get you the compensation you deserve.
 Contact us or call 888-302- 7546 today for a free consultation at one of our offices throughout the state.